Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 How is the blend's purity verified?

-PhaseOne verifies every batch via independent third-party HPLC testing and provides a Certificate of Analysis confirming the identity and purity of both BPC-157 and TB-500 components.
+PhaseOne verifies every batch via independent third-party HPLC testing and provides a Certificate of Analysis confirming both components.

 Disclaimer